jackmorrison12/personal-site/content/notes/cnns.md

 - Activation function: <mark>tanh</mark>
 - <mark>Sparse connectivity</mark> between S2 and C3
 - <mark>MLP</mark> as final classifier
-- Sequence: convolution, subsampling, lnon-linearlity
+- Sequence: convolution, subsampling, non-linearlity

 It led to other architectures such as: